SFEley/acts_as_icontact/README.markdown

                     :email => "bob@example.org")
     c.address = "123 Test Street"

-Each resource class has a `#save` method which returns true or false.
-If false, the `#error` method contains the reply back from iContact about what went wrong.
+Each resource object has a **#save** method which returns true or false.
+If false, the **#error** method contains the reply back from iContact about what went wrong.
 (Which may or may not be informative, but we can't tell you more than they do.)
-There's also a`#save!`method which throws an exception instead.
+There's also a **#save!** method which throws an exception on failure instead of returning false.

-Nested resources can be created using the `build_` method (which returns an object but doesn't save it right away) or `create_` method (which does save it upon creation).
+Nested resources can be created using the **build\_foo** method (which returns an object but doesn't save it right away) or **create\_foo** method (which does save it upon creation).
 The full panoply of ActiveRecord association methods are not implemented yet.
 (Hey, we said it was AR-_like._)

-The `#delete` method on each class works as you'd expect, assuming iContact allows deletes on that resource.
+The **#delete** method on each object works as you'd expect, assuming iContact allows deletes on that resource.
 Resource collections containing the resource are not updated, however, so you may need to requery.

 Multiple-record updates are not implemented at this time.